en0l1c/Noviflix/README.md

 # Noviflix Android App

 ## Description
-Noviflix is a modern application designed to provide [brief description of the app's functionality, e.g., "secure communication," "unique user experience"].
+Noviflix is a modern application designed to provide movie info from a specific API.

 ## Development Details
 The application was developed and tested on a **Google Pixel 8a** to ensure compatibility and smooth performance on modern devices.